kry6t0n/SeTop/README.md

 - Examples:
   - ✅ `192.168.1.5/24` connects to `192.168.1.10/24` (same subnet)
   - ❌ `192.168.1.5/24` does NOT connect to `192.168.2.5/24` (different subnets)
-  - ✅ `10.0.0.5/16` connects to `10.0.5.10/16` (same /16 subnet)

-### Automatic Type Suggestion

-When you try to connect two devices, the system suggests the appropriate connection type:
-- Same subnet → Physical
-- Different subnets with Router → Routing
-- Virtual connections → Logical

 ## 🔐 Security & Limitations